Fort Dale

-Fort Dale was a stockade fort built in present-day Butler County, Alabama by Alabama Territory settlers.
+Fort Dale was a stockade fort built in present-day Butler County, Alabama, United States, by Alabama Territory settlers.
 The fort was constructed in response to Creek Indian attacks on settlers in the surrounding area.

 Background

 After the Creek War, a number of hostile Creeks (known as Red Sticks) remained in the area surrounding present-day Butler County.
 The Red Sticks were indignant over the large number of settlers who began traveling down the Federal Road and soon began attacking them.
 Settlers in the area began building protective stockades such as the one built by Thomas Gary near present-day Greenville.
 Gary had built a blockhouse and charged residents a fee to stay in it.
 On March 13, 1818, members of the Ogly and Stroud families were killed by Red Stick warriors under the command of Uchee Tom in what became known as the Ogly-Stroud Massacre.
 After the massacre, settlers petitioned territorial governor William Wyatt Bibb over the fees Gary was charging.
 In response, Bibb dispatched Captain Samuel Dale and a number of troops from Fort Claiborne to strengthen Fort Bibb and construct a new fort on the Federal Road.